dubzzz/fast-check/website/blog/2023-09-17-whats-new-in-fast-check-3-13-0/index.md

 tags: [what's new, performance, arbitrary]
 ---

-This release introduces some new opt-in options onto `date`, `dictionary` and `record`.
+This release introduces some new opt-in options on `date`, `dictionary` and `record`.
 They open ways to detect new classes of bugs.

 Continue reading to explore the detailed updates it brings.